 Discover some of nature's most stunning creations on this comprehensive Canadian Rockies tour.
 Journey through the flat prairies of Alberta's cowboy country to the dramatic mountainous landscapes of British Columbia and the Pacific Coast—exploring the grandeur of Waterton-Glacier, Banff, and Jasper national parks along the way.
-As you travel from cosmopolitan Calgary to Vancouver, British Columbia's sparkling city by the sea, visit an Alberta cattle ranch, embark on an exciting ride onto Athabasca Glacier aboard The Ice Explorer snowcoach, and uncover the proud heritage of the First Nations people as you visit their community at a Stoney Nakoda reservation.
+As you travel from cosmopolitan Calgary to Vancouver, British Columbia's sparkling city by the sea, visit an Alberta cattle ranch, embark on an exciting ride onto Athabasca Glacier aboard The Ice Explorer snowcoach, and uncover the proud heritage of the First Nations people as you visit the Buffalo Nations Museum.

 5 nights from only $1495

 Before setting off into Canada’s wilds, explore one of the finest national parks in the United States—Yellowstone.
 Brimming with wildlife and bubbling with geothermal activity, this 143-year-old national treasure is a trove of natural wonders.
 Enjoy three days to discover the park's myriad highlights—as well as a chance to experience the town of Billings, Montana, and cruise the Upper Missouri Lakes to witness the Gates of the Mountains Wilderness.View Extension Itinerary

 Travel to Calgary today to begin your Canadian Rockies tour, with your arrival time this afternoon depending on your departure city.
 This evening, meet your Program Director and fellow travelers, including those who took our Yellowstone National Park & Montana pre-trip extension, for a brief orientation walk of the neighborhood before dinner on your own.

 Explore Calgary this morning, setting off on a city tour after breakfast and an orientation briefing.